 His daughter was eleven years old.
 Why, my liege? the knight wondered in the present.
 Why corrupt your court with apostates and worse?
 Why even tolerate Rittman and Spittlelip?

 Yet what else could’ve been done?
 A knight like Damien had to obey . . . or the wolves would devour his family in his absence.
 It wasn’t lost on Damien that this service could also shift his liege back into his corner.
 So Little Lady had to perish, and by her own rider’s hand, surrounded by pagans and worse in a dread wood far from home.
 Damn them all.

 With sweat welling in his pits and oiling the backs of his ears, Damien plodded up his last hill.
 The sun was nearly up by the time he set eyes on a forest frozen in time, the forest that couldn’t burn, the forest that peasants said held the remains of a demon somewhere deep within.

 A haunted forest should’ve looked the part, all dark and forbidding, but that was what made Draywood so sinister: it seduced the eye.
-Every tree, every limb, every leaf reflected sunlight like a warped mirror surface.
-Stretching southward, the forest canopy rippled beneath the sun like a choppy sea, aswirl with brilliant hues of morning gold and shadowy blue-gray undercurrents.
+Every trunk, every limb, every leaf reflected sunlight like a warped mirror surface.
+Stretching southward, the forest canopy rippled beneath the sun like a choppy sea, aswirl with brilliant hues of morning gold and shadowy blue-gray.
 Even Damien, heartbroken over the task ahead of him, couldn’t dismiss its ethereal beauty.

 Yet woe to the fool who crossed into that forest thinking it harmless.
 Draywood was like a poisonous blossom, colorful but deadly to the unwary.
 A deathwood, men accurately called it, for everything inside the forest could slice through skin as easily as steel through silk.
 Hence why they’d wanted to do this thing together in sunlight: to enter that forest in the dark was to trespass into an armory blindfolded.